Pil0tz/pil0tz.github.io/_posts/2025-02-08-chess-games.md

-Removed   310 Games with 2500 or higher ELO players Removed  3503 Games with non-standard increments Removed  4417 Games with RatingDiff of 200 or more Removed columns for the last 50 ply columns
+Removed   310 Games with 2500 or higher ELO players Removed  3503 Games with non-standard increments Removed  4417 Games with RatingDiff of 200 or more Removed    50 Columns for the last ply

 Removed 47997 games in total
 Remaining games: 152003 from 200000 (76.00%)